tanayseven/dotfiles.archive/README.md

 `make update` will copy all the updated config from your directories to the current repositories if not up to date

+`make install` to install all the necessary tools, make sure that you are running arch linux

 Installed packages (Arch linux)
 -------------------------------